alpas/alpasdev/src/main/resources/docs/mixing-assets.md

 Unfortunately, Kotlin being a compiled language, your code changes won't be loaded immediately and automatically.
 You may have to recompile and re-serve your app for the changes to load, especially for big changes.

-However, most of the times, if you are running your app from IntelliJ IDEA, you can just reload your changed classes using `Run > Reload Changed Classes` menu.
+However, most of the time, if you are running your app from IntelliJ IDEA, you can just reload your changed classes using `Run > Reload Changed Classes` menu.
 If you have `yarn watch` running in the background, then it can detect the code reload changes and automatically refresh the browser for you as well.
 Our recommendation is to set a shortcut for `Run > Reload Changed Classes` and trigger it using the shortcut.
 We have set this to `CMD+R`.